MartinAndu/TP-Apps-Informaticas/README.md

 3) Set up a new project

-   To start an Angular Project , run the following command
+   To start an Angular Project , run:

    ng new <project_name>